 The National September 11 Memorial Museum serves as the country’s principal institution concerned with exploring the implications of the events of 9/11, documenting the impact of those events, and exploring 9/11’s continuing significance.
-The Museum displays artifacts associated with the events of 9/11, while presenting stories of loss and recovery.
+The Museum displays artifacts associated with the events of 9/11 and presents stories of loss and recovery.

-Spend some time this afternoon at Chelsea Market; part of the High Line Infrastructure.
+Spend some time this afternoon at Chelsea Market (for lunch on your own) which is part of the High-Line Infrastructure.
 Chelsea Market is the original National Biscuit Company complex.
-Today, it is the home of many restaurants and food stores.
+Today, it is the home to many restaurants and food stores.
 Visit the stores, get lunch on your own, or walk the High-Line.

 This afternoon, start by ascending to the top of the World Trade Center (which is the tallest building in the Western Hemisphere) to the One World Observatory, then look toward the horizon and feel the city’s invincible spirit.
 With a 360° view, take in the panoramic sights of New York City and beyond!